 2. Prepare the molding

-Once the molding is clean, mask off your floors, walls, and ceiling with a painter’s tape.
+Once the molding is clean, mask off your floors, walls, and ceiling with painter’s tape.
 If the molding has seams, you should apply a clear acrylic caulk.
 For nail holes and other imperfections, you can use wood putty.

 3. Paint the molding